What we do

 Resources

-DNA-UTAH.ORG is the noncommercial continuation of dna.utah.edu, generated by 30 years of academic research directed towards making nucleic acid diagnostics faster and better.
+DNA-UTAH.ORG is the noncommercial continuation of dna.utah.edu, a repository of molecular techniques and software tools that were generated by 30 years of academic research by Carl T. Wittwer whose passion is to make nucleic acid analysis faster and better.

 Quotes